-Students should arrive a week prior to the new semester.
+Students should arrive a week before the new semester.
 This gives them time to register and select courses, as well as a chance to adjust to any time changes and get familiar with the city.
-Some schools also require students to complete a language assessment, which must be completed prior to class registration.
+Some schools also require students to complete a language assessment, which must be completed before class registration.

 Students who live within 2.4 kilometers of their school will walk to school or can pay for public transportation.
 Those living outside of the 2.4 kilometers can use the school bus service provided free by the school district.
 If students are involved in after school clubs or teams, they will have to make transportation arrangements with their host family.

 Anglophone West School District provides language support for students.
 Some of our high schools offer English as an Additional Language (EAL) classes.
 In these classes, students can earn credits toward graduation.
-In our other schools, there are Newcomer Mentors who provide support with language acquisition.
-Usually, elementary school students receive thirty minutes per day of EAL support, while middle school students receive 45 minutes per day, and high school students one to two hours per day, depending on their language proficiency.
+In our other schools, there are Newcomer Mentors who provide support with language learning.
+Elementary school students may receive up to thirty minutes per day of EAL support, while middle school students may receive up to 45 minutes per day, and high school students may receive one hour per day, depending on their language skills.